Clarify organizational drivers (i.e. what’s happening and what’s needed in relation to the organization), and respond as required.

 The response to an organizational driver is typically treated as an experiment that is evaluated and evolved over time.

 A driver is a person’s or a group’s motive for responding to a specific situation.
-A driver is considered an organizational driver if responding to it would help the organization generate value, eliminate waste or avoid harm.
+A driver is considered an organizational driver if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.

 A simple way to qualify whether or not a driver falls within an organization’s domain is by checking:

 Would it help the organization if we respond to this driver?
-Or would it harm us if we don’t?
+Or would it lead to unintended consequences if we don’t?